awsdocs/amazon-s3-developer-guide/doc_source/example-bucket-policies.md

 ## Restricting Access to Specific IP Addresses<a name="example-bucket-policies-use-case-3"></a>

-The following example grants permissions to any user to perform any Amazon S3 operations on objects in the specified bucket\.
-However, the request must originate from the range of IP addresses specified in the condition\.
+The following example grants permissions to any user to perform any Amazon S3 operations on objects in the specified S3 bucket\.
+However, the request must not originate from the range of IP addresses specified in the condition\.

-The condition in this statement identifies the 54\.240\.143\.\* range of allowed Internet Protocol version 4 \(IPv4\) IP addresses, with one exception: 54\.240\.143\.188\.
+The condition in this statement identifies the 54\.240\.143\.\* range of disallowed Internet Protocol version 4 \(IPv4\) IP addresses\.

-The `Condition` block uses the `IpAddress` and `NotIpAddress` conditions and the `aws:SourceIp` condition key, which is an AWS\-wide condition key\.
+The `Condition` block uses the `NotIpAddress` condition and the `aws:SourceIp` condition key, which is an AWS\-wide condition key\.
 For more information about these condition keys, see [Specifying Conditions in a Policy](amazon-s3-policy-keys.md)\.
 The `aws:SourceIp` IPv4 values use the standard CIDR notation\.
 For more information, see [IAM JSON Policy Elements Reference](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements.html#Conditions_IPAddress) in the *IAM User Guide*\.

 ```
  1. {
  2. "Version": "2012-10-17",
  3. "Id": "S3PolicyId1",
+ 4.
- 4. "Statement": [
+ 5. "Statement": [
+ 6.
- 5.     {
+ 7.     {
- 6. "Sid": "IPAllow",
+ 8. "Sid": "IPAllow",
- 7. "Effect": "Allow",
+ 9. "Effect": "Deny",
- 8. "Principal": "*",
+10. "Principal": "*",
- 9. "Action": "s3:*",
+11. "Action": "s3:*",
-10. "Resource": "arn:aws:s3:::examplebucket/*",
+12. "Resource": "arn:aws:s3:::examplebucket/*",
-11. "Condition": {
+13. "Condition": {
-12. "IpAddress": {"aws:SourceIp": "54.240.143.0/24"},
-13. "NotIpAddress": {"aws:SourceIp": "54.240.143.188/32"}
+14. "NotIpAddress": {"aws:SourceIp": "54.240.143.0/24"},
-14.       }
-15.     }
+15.
-16.   ]
+16.       }
 17.     }
+18.   ]
+19. }
 ```

 ### Allowing IPv4 and IPv6 Addresses<a name="example-bucket-policies-use-case-ipv6"></a>